Unlimited data SIM deals

 What’s the best alternative to an unlimited data SIM?

-If you use lots of data but don’t want a SIM only deal, a good alternative would be a handset contract that includes unlimited data too.
-There’s plenty of deals around, including handset deals on big names such as Apple iPhone and Samsung.
+If you use lots of data but don’t want a SIM only deal, a good alternative would be a handset contract that includes unlimited data too – especially if you want to upgrade to a 5G model to maximise data speed.
+There are plenty of deals around, including handset deals on big names such as Apple iPhone and Samsung.

 Can you get unlimited pay-as-you-go deals?